 Meredith is a Speech Language Pathologist (SLP) working clinically at Brooks Rehabilitation Hospital at Bartram Campus.
-She currently serves as the Aging Services Clinical Fellow Mentor given her years of experience with the geriatric population.
-Meredith started her career as a SLP with Brooks Rehabilitation when accepted as one of the first SLPs welcomed into the inaugural cohort of the Speech Therapy Clinical Fellowship with the IHL.
-Meredith went on to accept a full time position at University Crossing until she transitioned to IRF setting with the Bartram team.
+Meredith started her career as a SLP with Brooks Rehabilitation when accepted as one of the first fellows welcomed into the inaugural cohort of the Speech Therapy Clinical Fellowship with the IHL.
+Meredith went on to accept a full time position at University Crossing SNF until she transitioned to IRF setting with the Bartram team upon opening of the new inpatient rehabilitation hospital.
 Meredith identified her passion for mentoring when working as a Graduate Research Assistant and had the responsibility of increasing undergraduate engagement in university research projects.

 Bachelors of Arts, Communication Sciences and Disorders – University of Central Florida